Your rights are the same whatever ceremony you have

 If you want a ceremony, you can have this at a Register Office or licensed venue (such as a hotel).
 Your ceremony can be a quiet signing, or a celebration with your friends and family.

-For more information on ceremony options, visit our Town Hall Weddings and Civil Partnerships page.
+For more information on ceremony options, visit our Town Hall Marriages and Civil Partnerships page.

 When you’re in a civil partnership, you have partnership rights.
 These include: